jarviscanada/jarvis_data_eng_JohnnyLin/angular-frontend/README.md

 # Angular Trading Frontend Application

 ## Introduction
-The Angular Trading application is a frontend web application designed to manage trader accounts and view quotes.
-Users are able to view a list of trader accounts and are provided with functionalities to add, update and delete trader accounts as well as manage trader funds with options to deposit and withdraw.
+The Angular Trading application is a front-end web application designed to manage trader accounts and view quotes.
+Users can view a list of trader accounts and are provided with functionalities to add, update and delete trader accounts as well as manage trader funds with options to deposit and withdraw.
 Users can also view a daily list of quotes.
 The application data is accessed through RESTful APIs.

 Technologies used are Angular, Angular Material, npm, Typescript, HTML, CSS and VS Code.